sutanjoyb/Practice/README.md

 ▶ How to Run the Programs (Using Git Bash)

-Open Git Bash and navigate to the project directory:<br>
+1. Open Git Bash on your system.<br>

+Navigate to the repository directory:<br>

 cd path/to/repository<br><br>

-Compile the C program using GCC:<br>
+2. Compile the C source file using GCC:<br>

 gcc filename.c -o filename<br><br>

-Run the executable:<br>
+3. Execute the compiled program:<br>

 ./filename<br><br>

+View the output displayed in the terminal.<br>

+**Note:** <br>

+Replace filename with the actual C file name.<br>

-Ensure that GCC is installed and properly configured on your system before compiling.
+Ensure GCC is installed and properly configured before compiling.